romz-pl/optimization-solvers-evaluation/problems/netlib/README.md

 The [Netlib](https://www.netlib.org/lp/data/) mathematical software repository maintains a comprehensive collection of linear programming test problems.

+The original readme file for Netlib repository can be found at [readme](https://www.netlib.org/lp/data/readme).

 ## Overview

 This collection contains standard linear programming (LP) test problems that are used to benchmark optimization solvers.
 The problems are stored in MPS-standard input files.